PreciselyData/PreciselyAPIsSDK-Java/docs/PlacesServiceApi.md

 GET Points Of Interest By Area.

 This service accepts city or postcode (alongwith country) and returns points-of-interest places within a city or postcode.
 Additional input features include retrieving data by name, type, standard industrial classifications and category codes, as well as geographic filtering by radius, travel times and travel distances.
-Response features include JSON/XML as well as CSV download.
+Response features include JSON as well as CSV download.

 ### Example
 ```java